JujuYuki/godel2-benchmark/README.md

 ### Running the examples for testing

-To run the artifact test for the companion paper, install the docker image (see the main [Godel2 repository](https://github.com/JujuYuki/godel2)), and run the `run.sh` script. the script will run the main examples, and ask you whether to continue before running the 5-participant dining philosophers with channels example (those take hours to complete).
+To run the artifact test for the companion paper, install the Docker image (see the main [Godel2 repository](https://github.com/JujuYuki/godel2)), and run the `run.sh` script. the script will run the main examples, and ask you whether to continue before running the 5-participant dining philosophers with channels example (those take hours to complete).